What is Help to Buy?

 The Help to Buy Scheme is open to both first time buyers and existing homeowners seeking to buy a new-build home from a participating home builder.

 What homes can I buy?

-The scheme is only available on new build homes from participating home builders and on homes up to a maximum value of £200,000 for purchases on or before 31 March 2019.
+The scheme is only available on new build homes from participating home builders and on homes up to a maximum value of £200,000 for purchases on or before the 31st of March 2019.

 What deposit will I need to provide?

 Your mortgage lender is likely to require you to contribute a deposit of around 5%.
 Your mortgage and deposit must cover a combined minimum of 85% of the total purchase price.